openid-connect-4-identity-assurance-1_0 November 2024

 }

-This example shows how a Self-Issued OpenID Connect provider (SIOP) may include verified claims obtained from different external claim sources into a ID Token.
+This example shows how a Self-Issued OpenID provider (SIOP) may include verified claims obtained from different external claim sources into an ID Token.

 {